• Home

 What happens at a Fearless Change Campfire?

-• Hear stories from people who have led change and get the opportunity to discuss their successes, failures, and plans for moving forward
+• Hear stories from people who have led change and join discussions of successes, failures, and plans for moving forward

 • Share your own challenges and get ideas for actions to address them